ubc-biodiversity-bioinformatics/General/README.md

 What computing resources exist for grad students and post docs in the Biodiversity Research Centre? \
 What are these resources helpful for? \
 How to get started using them?
-- make an account through your lab or compute canada (more information below)
+- make a server account through your lab or compute canada (more information below)
 - watch introductory videos and read information below
+- make a github account (more information below)
 - upload your data or test data to the server
 - try some basic processing